New Drug Could Be Game Changer For Drug-Resistant TB. But A Question Looms

 "In all of the lower-income countries, we will be encouraging other manufacturers, generic manufacturers, to get into the market — to get competition to drive down the price as well," he says.

-But Lynch of Doctors Without Borders thinks there is a better way to keep these drugs affordable: baking a low price requirement into the TB Alliance's licensing agreement with Mylan, which the organizations have not disclosed.
+But Lynch of Doctors Without Borders thinks there is a better way to keep these drugs affordable: baking a low-price requirement into the TB Alliance's licensing agreement with Mylan, which the organizations have not disclosed.

 "What works even better than competition — which, by the way, will take a while — is you set the price reasonably low to begin with," she says.

-Knell, the Mylan spokesperson, notes that Mylan's licensing agreement will be non-exclusive for 140 low-and middle-income countries or territories with a high TB burden after November 2020.
+Knell notes that Mylan's licensing agreement will be nonexclusive for 140 low-and middle-income countries or territories with a high TB burden after November 2020.
 As part of this arrangement, for those countries, the company has committed "in principle to providing to generic licensees of the TB Alliance necessary waivers and authorizations, the right of reference to Mylan's approvals and to making product samples available."

 Still, Lynch says the likelihood of other manufacturers obtaining licenses is slim in the near future given how complex and lengthy the process can be.